Antarctica: how soon should I start planning my trip?

 Last minute deals are what’s left when everyone else has bought what they want - including international and local flights, local accommodation and add-on experiences.
 The price saving you could make on the Antarctic portion may be subsumed by the additional costs incurred for booking late on other aspects of your trip.
 A last minute ‘deal’ may not save you money and most certainly won’t give you the best experience possible.

 Many of the vessels also have triple or quad-share cabins and shared bathrooms.
 This might not worry you but a 'from' price is usually going to be the lowest level of accommodation.
-We prefer not to list prices until we know what you want.
-That way, we're not misleading you or tricking you into contacting us.

 Flight costs escalate the closer you get to the Antarctic season